lyzhovnik/youtube_popup/README.md

 ## How To Use

+Take lib file in the folder "Dist" youtube_popup.min.js and add to your web-site.
+Then there are two options:

 ### Without image
 Easy way to use it.
 Just put attributes **data-video-id=" "** with YouTube video id and  **data-youtube="true"**.
 These are required attributes.